The Killers: 2007–2011: Day & Age and hiatus

-The Killers' third album, Day & Age, was released on November 18, 2008.
-Flowers stated that Day & Age was "like looking at Sam's Town from Mars", the band have called it their "most playful record" with the album making use of saxophones, steel drums, harpsichord, and tribal chanting.
-The album also saw the band write some of their most personal and challenging lyrics to date, closing track "Goodnight, Travel Well" was written about the death of Keuning's mother.
-While "A Dustland Fairytale" was written as a tribute to frontman Flowers' parents, his mother had recently been diagnosed with terminal cancer.
-Day & Age became the band's third studio album to reach number one in both the UK and Ireland, it reached number six on the Billboard 200 album chart.
-It has also been certified 4× Platinum in the UK and Ireland, Platinum in Germany, Australia, New Zealand and Canada and Gold in the US, Mexico, Sweden, Norway, Austria, Switzerland, Greece and the Middle East.
+Day & Age was released on November 18, 2008.
+Flowers stated that Day & Age was "like looking at Sam's Town from Mars", with the band having called it their "most playful record" with the album making use of saxophones, steel drums, harpsichord, and tribal chanting.
+The album also saw the band write some of their most personal and challenging lyrics to date.
+Closing track "Goodnight, Travel Well" was written about the death of Keuning's mother, while "A Dustland Fairytale" was written as a tribute to frontman Flowers' parents, as his mother had recently been diagnosed with terminal cancer.
+Day & Age became the band's third studio album to reach number one in both the UK and Ireland, reaching number six on the Billboard 200 album chart.
+It has also been certified 4× Platinum in the UK and Ireland, Platinum in Germany, Australia, New Zealand and Canada and Gold in the US, Mexico, Sweden, Norway, Austria, Switzerland, and Greece.

-The band embarked on the Day & Age World Tour, during which they performed on every continent and headlined US festivals Lollapalooza and Coachella for the first time.
+The band embarked on the Day & Age World Tour, during which they performed on every continent except Antarctica and headlined US festivals Lollapalooza and Coachella for the first time.
 The tour was named one of the top 50 worldwide concert tours of 2009.
-On July 5–6, 2009 at the Royal Albert Hall, London the Killers recorded their first live DVD, Live from the Royal Albert Hall.
-It was released in November and played at various cinemas across the globe.
+On July 5–6, 2009 at the Royal Albert Hall in London, the Killers recorded their first live DVD, Live from the Royal Albert Hall.
+It was released in November of that year and played at various cinemas across the globe.
 Live from the Royal Albert Hall was certified 2× Platinum in the UK, Platinum in the US and Australia and Gold in Ireland and Brazil.

 In January 2010, the band announced that they would take a short break after being on the road for the better part of six years.
 The break lasted for about a year and a half, during which band members devoted themselves on solo projects, while the band made sporadic other contributions.
-In late February 2010, Flowers' mother died after a two-year fight with brain cancer.
-This resulted in the cancellation of dates in Asia.
-Two Australian dates in Sydney and Perth were also cancelled; however, both the Gold Coast and Melbourne concerts went ahead, with the Day & Age tour finally coming to a close in Melbourne on February 21 when the Killers were the headline act of the Good Vibrations Festival at Flemington Racecourse.
+In late February 2010, Flowers' mother died from brain cancer, resulting in the cancellation of tour dates in Asia.
+Two Australian dates in Sydney and Perth were also cancelled; however, both the Gold Coast and Melbourne concerts went ahead, with the Day & Age World Tour finally coming to a close in Melbourne on February 21, when the Killers were the headline act of the Good Vibrations Festival at Flemington Racecourse.